 I also spent a lot of time watching detectives on 80s television.
 I vividly recall sitting next to my grandmother, eating chocolate ice cream and watching Murder She Wrote & Matlock while listening to my grandfather snore in his recliner as thunder rumbled & rain pattered outside the screen door.
 With my dad, I watched Magnum PI, Remington Steele, & In The Heat of the Night.
 It’s no wonder that my favorite stories are mysteries.

 So, What’s Your Major?

 When it was time to go to college, I considered lots of majors — psychology, history, environmental engineering (I have no idea what I was thinking since I hate math and don’t love science much, either) — before I finally gave in and accepted what I had known all along . . .
 I was an English major through and through.
-I graduated from Western Kentucky University with a BA in writing.
+I graduated from Western Kentucky University with a degree in creative writing.

 A word of warning — if you get a degree in English, everyone you meet will ask you the same thing, “Oh, so you’re going to teach?”
 I’m painfully shy & hate speaking in front of groups.
 Throw in the fact that I wasn’t comfortable around large groups of kids even when I was one, and you’ll understand why teaching was the last thing I had in mind.
 What I wanted to do, but didn’t really want to admit, was write novels.
 Instead, I tried a few different jobs, from data entry operator to photographer, before I became a full-time homeschooling mom.
 The irony is not lost on me.